freya022/BotCommands-Website/docs/using-botcommands/dependency-injection/retrieving-services.md

         `#!kotlin private val helpCommand: IHelpCommand by serviceContainer.lazy()`

     === "Java"
-        Request a `Lazy` with the element type being the requested service, and then get the service when needed by using `Lazy#getValue`.
+        Request a [[LazyService]] with the element type being the requested service, and then get the service when needed by using `getValue()`.

 !!! note